 New IT solutions and increased digitization entail an increased risk of being exposed to IT-related attacks.
 Digital resilience is therefore more important than ever.
-Lina Sandmark, a lawyer at Kompass Advokat, specialized in regulatory issues in the financial sector and reviews the proposed DORA Regulation, which aims to increase IT security in the financial sector.
+Lina Sandmark, a lawyer at Kompass Advokat, specialized in regulatory issues in the financial sector, reviews the proposed DORA Regulation, which aims to increase IT security in the financial sector.

 The DORA Regulation

 Old IT systems are being replaced by new and more connected solutions.
 As companies become more digital, the risk of cyber attacks and other IT-related risks increases.
 In the light of this, the European Commission has seen a need to produce a new regulation.
 On September 24, 2020, the Commission presented a package on the digitization of the financial sector, where the DORA Regulation (the Digital Operational Resilience Act) was part of the suggested package.
 The regulation aims to ensure that players in the financial sector take the necessary protective measures to counter cyber attacks and other IT-related risks.

 The DORA Regulation applies to many different organizations in the financial sector.
 Credit institutions, payment institutions, central securities depositories, trading venues, fund companies, insurance companies, insurance intermediaries and auditing firms are examples of some of the entities that fall under the regulation's collective named "financial entities".

 The DORA Regulation contains requirements that aim to prevent information and communication-related (ICT) disruptions and threats, e.g. cyberattacks.
 The DORA regulation can be divided into four areas; governance and risk management, reporting, testing and a completely new supervisory framework for ICT suppliers in the financial sector.

 Governance and risk management is about regulations that place demands on management's responsibilities, organization and control over ICT risks.
 There will be new requirements for documentation and development of an ICT risk framework which, among other things, includes policies, strategies and security tools.